-and oversees an internal audit procedure.
-The Onondaga County is in the fifth judicial district, fourth department costs of some of the lower courts are still the of the state Supreme Court.
-The fifth district also includes Oswego, responsibility of the towns and villages they Jefferson, Lewis, Oneida, and Herkimer counties.
-The Supreme serve.
-State law mandates that the county Court in New York State is the trial court of original, unlimited reimburse justices who perform services jurisdiction and hears cases, including civil matters, involving outside the towns and villages of their own amounts of money beyond the jurisdiction of the lower courts.
+Onondaga County is in the fifth judicial district, fourth department of the state Supreme Court.
+The fifth district also includes Oswego, Jefferson, Lewis, Oneida, and Herkimer counties.
+The Supreme Court in New York State is the trial court of original, unlimited jurisdiction and hears cases, including civil matters, involving amounts of money beyond the jurisdiction of the lower courts.
 It also hears all divorce, separation, and annulment proceedings.
 Voters in the judicial district elect judges for 14- year terms.
-There The chief judge, the state's chief judicial officer, are 18 Supreme Court justices in the six county districts.
+There are 18 Supreme Court justices in the six county districts.